adrastia-oracle/adrastia-chainlink-data-streams/README.md

 Adrastia Chainlink Data Streams is a set of contracts that allow for easy creation of [Chainlink Data Streams](https://docs.chain.link/data-streams) feed contracts that are compatible with [Adrastia's Chainlink Data Streams Updater](https://docs.adrastia.io/automatos/chainlink-data-streams-feed-updater) service.

 > [!WARNING]
-> These contracts are not audited yet.
+> These contracts are not audited, though similar downstream contracts have been audited.
 Use at your own risk.

 ## License